JagpreetBath/bikesharing/README.md

 ![Data Overview](./Resources/Data_Overview.png)

 ### Top Locations
-- Top Stating and Ending Locations are represented by the darker color and large size of the circle(see image below).
+- Top Starting and Ending Locations are represented by the darker color and large size of the circle(see image below).

 ![Locations](./Resources/Locations.png)